 Bernhard completed his Doctorate Degree (Dr.-Ing.) in Food/Biotechnology at the University of Berlin, Germany.
 His work experience includes Unilever Germany, RJR Nabisco, and Buehler AG in Switzerland.
 In 1994 Bernhard joined General Mills, Inc. in Minneapolis and was Chief Science Officer and Vice President for Technology Strategy.
 He led the development of key enabling technologies resulting in major product innovations.
 Bernhard authored/co-authored over 160 patents and patent applications, established a Game Changer program and created a novel ‘Cashless Venturing’ initiative, enabling faster and more disruptive innovations.
 Under the Obama Administration, he was an invited participant at the White House Office for Science and Technology Policy for discussions on global protein security.
 Bernhard retired in 2015 after more than 20 years with General Mills and serves now as a Board Member at several organizations in the US and Europe.

-About the Food Systems Sustainability Challenge:
+About the Food Systems Ideation Lab:

 Who we are looking for: